Primary Stylistic Influences:

 - Lyrical Dissonance: Gorn lyrics are rarer than in standard Death Metal, or even Tech Death.
 The lyrics often range from society/political stances (e.g. Soilwork, Carcass) to fantasy (e.g. In Flames, Dark Tranquillity) and horror (e.g. Dismember, The Black Dahlia Murder).

 - Mohs Scale of Rock and Metal Hardness: Generally a standard 8 (e.g. Amorphis) to a hard 9 (e.g. In Flames, At the Gates and Dark Tranquillity), but can hit a 10 and sometimes get very close to 11 (Hypocrisy, Dismember, Arsis and The Black Dahlia Murder have songs that are around this range).
-Some bands go down to a solid 7 (Sonic Syndicate, Soilwork, Dead By April, modern In Flames)
+The most melodic bands, especially those that use frequent clean vocals, go down to a solid 7 (Sonic Syndicate, Soilwork, Dead By April, modern In Flames)

 - Soprano and Gravel: The Agonist, Deadlock, System Divide, and Fleshgod Apocalypse are a few known bands that make fair use of clean vocals.
 Bands without any cleans will make more frequent use of low growls and high screams.